brodieaustin/the-rift/the-rift.markdown

 Chapter 7
 ---------

 A few whiskeys later and Nathaniel was thinking about the past.
 The kitchen wasn't perfectly cleaned up.
-The pot of soup had been cooling for some time now, but Nathaniel was too immersed in his thoughts of days in teh past to get up and bother with it.
+The pot of soup had been cooling for some time now, but Nathaniel was too immersed in his thoughts of days in the past to get up and bother with it.

 Their father's death had been sudden, particularly for him, since he tried not to stay in too close contact with him.
 It suited Nathaniel just fine being a recluse from his fmaily--from eeryone--in Colorado.
 When he worked in the mountains, no one expected him to say much of anything that suited him well.